Retail Media Networks: what they are, how they work, and why they matter in 2026

 As data privacy remains paramount, secure data collaboration methods like data clean rooms are becoming standard in retail media.
 Clean rooms allow retailers and advertisers to share and match data in a privacy-compliant way, attributing ad exposures to purchases without leaking personal information.

-Going into 2026, the focus shifts to making clean room integration seamless, embedding them into campaign workflows for always-on measurement and audience insights.
+The focus now shifts to making clean room integration seamless, embedding it into campaign workflows for always-on measurement and audience insights.

-By 2026, expect clean rooms to be a norm in retail media deals, enabling privacy-first measurement and data partnerships.
-This ensures that even as third-party cookies disappear, retailers and brands can still collaborate on data safely.
+Expect clean rooms to be a norm in retail media deals, enabling privacy-first measurement and data partnerships.
+This ensures that even as third-party signals disappear, retailers and brands can still collaborate on data safely.

 ⚡ Privacy-enhancing technologies like data clean rooms are not optional add-ons but foundational infrastructure for retail media's next phase, enabling measurement and collaboration without compromising consumer trust.